elfurbe/shufflify/README.md

 1. You never hear two songs by the same artist back-to-back<br />
 2. You never end up with a repeating pattern of artists<br />

+Updated for python3, nothing works in python2 any more, I don't care, you don't care, get with the times, square.

+Dependencies:
+ - python3
+ - progressbar2 (https://github.com/WoLpH/python-progressbar, pip install progressbar2)

 furbinate - the simplest option.
 Uses a series of random shuffles and dummy inserts to create variance.
 Actually works pretty well, but it's just TOO EASY.
 This is actually the only one that works, so far.

 balanced - This shuffles using an approximate implementation of Martin Fiedler's algorithm described here: http://keyj.emphy.de/balanced-shuffle/.
 The implementation is currently not complete.